nglthu/English_5_1_24/CPU.md

 + Data in RAM lost when power is off

 How a CPU can work
 <img src='img/howCPUcanwork.png'>

 Step 2.
 Control Unit Directs operations.
-It instructs the memory, Logic unit, and both output and input devices of the computer on how to respond to the program’s instructions.
+It instructs the memory, Logic unit (e.g. ALU), and both output and input devices of the computer on how to respond to the program’s instructions.

 <img src='img/controlunit.png'>